furkatgofurov7/turtles-etcd-restore/README.md

 ## Setting up the environment

-To set up the environment, navigate to the root of the repository and run the `make dev-env` command.
+To set up the environment, navigate to the root of the repository and run:

 ```bash
     make dev-env SSH_KEY="yourkeyname"
 ```

-The `Makefile` target `dev-env` sets up the environment by executing the `scripts/etcd-backup-restore-dev.sh` script with the `SSH_KEY` argument.
+The `Makefile` target sets up the environment by executing the `scripts/etcd-backup-restore-dev.sh` script with the `SSH_KEY` argument.
 Under the hood, it performs the following steps:

 1. Creates a kind cluster.